oeg-upm/TINTOlib-Documentation/docs/source/bargraph.rst

      - Default value
      - Valid values
    * - :py:data:`problem`
-     -  The type of problem, this will define how the images are grouped
+     -  The type of problem, this will define how the images are grouped.
      -  'supervised'
      - ['supervised', 'unsupervised', 'regression']
    * - :py:data:`pixel_width`
-     - The width (in pixels) for each column
+     - The width (in pixels) for each column.
      - 1
      - integer
    * - :py:data:`gap`
-     - The separation (in pixels) between each column
+     - The separation (in pixels) between each column.
      - 0
      - integer
    * - :py:data:`verbose`
-     - Show in terminal the execution
+     - Show in terminal the execution.
      - False
      - [True, False]